pouwel-technologies/.github/profile/README.md

 Open source is how you check the other four.
 Anyone can read the code and confirm that nothing is leaving the machine.

-If a feature needs a cloud service, an account or a paid API to work, it's the wrong feature.
-There's a local way, or it doesn't ship.

 ## Apps